ExoRigger/ecosub-fleet-pml/README.md

 # ecosub-fleet-pml
-Repository for the EcoSUB fleet pwned and operated by PML
+Repository for the EcoSUB fleet owned and operated by PML